BurakCulha/interactive_computer_graphics/7/README.md

 ## and using shadow mapping creates shadow.

-## the user can activate the triangulation of displaced vertices via gui.
+## the user can activate or deactivate displaying the triangulation of displaced vertices via gui.